LazyRam/CSGO-PRACallmaps/README.md

 ## <b>NUM ENTER - Shows Keybindings and Clears Console </b>
-my steam profile is https://steamcommunity.com/id/Kiprae/ if you care to say hi
+my steam profile is https://steamcommunity.com/id/Kiprae/ to comment a bug or just say hi

 The 35 <b> BINDS ARE ON LINE 2103</b> if you want to check or change any of them -near the bottom